gabeochoa/pharmasea/README.md

 22. Put all things that have to be loaded in a single place
 23. Upgrade Astar to ThetaStar (worth doing?)
 24. Need a build system to output producuction build
-25. Refactor Library to be more generic
+25. ~ Refactor Library to be more generic ~
+26. Add support for tile sheets